percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-30).md

 - [EVEREST-1427](https://perconadev.atlassian.net/browse/EVEREST-1427) -
 PostgreSQL no longer gets stuck in an unknown state despite having duplicate backup storage in different namespaces.

+- [EVEREST-1287](https://perconadev.atlassian.net/browse/EVEREST-1287) - Before Percona Everest 1.2.0, every database node had to be scheduled on a separate K8s node within an EKS distribution.
+Otherwise, the database would fail to start if it didn't have a separate K8s node available.
+Now, it is preferable, but the databases will still come up even if no separate K8s node is available, and this setting is applied regardless of the distribution being used.

 ## Known limitations

-RBAC will not work if you have configured Single sign-on (SSO) and your identity provider (IdP) is Microsoft Entra.
+- RBAC will not work if you have configured Single sign-on (SSO) and your identity provider (IdP) is **Microsoft Entra**.

+- If you remove permissions for a resource, some permissions will still be valid even after they have been removed.
+The new set of permissions will only take effect when you refresh the page.

+- When you upgrade to Percona Everest 1.2.0, the database transitions to the initializing state as part of the PostgreSQL operator upgrade process.
+However, this initializing state does not cause any downtime.

+- When you upgrade PXC operators, if your PXC databases consist of a single node, they will be restarted, resulting in downtime.
+However, its worth noting that single node databases are not typically used in production environments.